C2FO/vfs/docs/sftp.md

 }
 ```

-FileSystem implements vfs.Filesystem for the SFTP filesystem.
+FileSystem implements vfs.FileSystem for the SFTP filesystem.

 #### func  NewFileSystem